 Looking for the best online stock brokers for beginners?
-It’s easy for a beginner investor to become overwhelmed investing in the stock market.
+It’s easy for new investors to become overwhelmed investing in the stock market.
 From the risk of losses to a lack of knowledge to having little money to invest, it’s a challenge for many beginners to start investing for retirement.
 Nevertheless, the best online brokerage accounts for beginners can help start you down the path to investing and building wealth that will last a lifetime.
 But finding the best stock trading sites and accounts isn’t just about one single factor or another.
 Opening the right brokerage account for you depends on a combination of investment goals, expected returns, fees, trading platform, and customer service.

 If you’re new to investing and looking for the best brokerage accounts for beginners, here’s a list of the top 5 options to consider, especially since most of them have minimal opening balance requirements.

 Likely one of the best online brokerages for beginning investors is Betterment.
 There are many reasons for that statement.
 Betterment is known for following a very basic, yet very powerful investment approach.
 The company helps you make a portfolio that fits your needs, both short and long-term.